meganmoeller/Tasklist/README.md

 # Tasklist
-Tasklist project using JavaScript, jQuery, and HTML.
+Tasklist project using JavaScript, jQuery, and HTML5.